walwalwalides/MMP_Collection/MMP_Mobile/README.md

 **Authors:**  *WalWalWalides*
 ------

-The Android App offers a new Way for better transfer WAV packages.
+`MMP_Mobile` offers a new Way for better transfer WAV packages.
 That means granting increased Productivity - That promises more and better Work in less Time.

 `MMP_Mobile` simplifies service Storing and Organization, enables optimal Staffing,and you can use with different DAW ( Digital Audio Workstation) Software.